Very few activities have the therapeutic benefits of the wood-burning outdoor steam sauna.

 Wood that has the same consistent color throughout and no broken knots is the best for withstanding drastic temperature changes.

-By now, you probably understand two things - that your sauna requires a heat source to produce steam and that steam makes your body sweat.
-This is correct, but there is a step-by-step process that happens each time you step into the realm of relaxation.
+There is a step-by-step process that happens each time you step into the realm of relaxation.
 Here’s what happens when you use your sauna:

 Before you begin, be sure to remove contact lenses or jewelry.
 Your lenses may dry out and jewelry can cause burning.